jorgelingo/Methods/Tutorials/0_IntroNotes.md

 ##  Max.   :100.00
 ##
 ```
 The `str()` function is extremely valuable because it lets you knw what type of column R thinks you have.
-We'll work a lot more with this concept in 2 weeks but for the time being, it's sufficient to know that we have the following columns:
+We'll work a lot more with this concept in 2 weeks but for the time being, it's sufficient to know that the following are the most typical variable classes:

-* *factor*: these are systematic, categorical variables (like Sex, Race, Political Party)
+* *factor*: these are systematic, categorical variables (like Sex, Race, Political Party, Proficiency)
 * *integer*: these are whole numbers
 * *numeric/double*: these are numbers with decimal values
 * *logical*: binary variable with TRUE/FALSE or 0/1 outcome levels